psychemedia/sin-eater-resources/src/_initial_observations.md

 >
 > That it be a perfectly *gratuitous* Society, consisting of all persons whose taste and knowledge may induce them to unite for this purpose.
 >
-> That the most eminent Welsh antiquaries and other personages, the natural friends and protectors of the antiquities of the country, be requested to put themelves at the head of this Society.
+> That the most eminent Welsh antiquaries and other personages, the natural friends and protectors of the antiquities of the country, be requested to put themselves at the head of this Society.
 >
 > That a Council, with a President, Secretary, and other officers be appointed; and that a code of regulations be framed, by common consent, for the guidance and government of the Society.
 >